MRtrix3/mrtrix3/docs/reference/commands/mtbin.rst

 Description
 -----------

-Multi-Tissue Bias field correction and Intensity Normalisation (MTBIN).
-This script inputs N number of tissue components (e.g. from multi-tissue CSD), and outputs N corrected tissue components.
+This command inputs N number of tissue components (e.g. from multi-tissue CSD), and outputs N corrected tissue components.
 Intensity normalisation is performed by either determining a common global normalisation factor for all tissue types (default) or by normalising each tissue type independently with a single tissue-specific global scale factor.

 Example usage: mtbin wm.mif wm_norm.mif gm.mif gm_norm.mif csf.mif csf_norm.mif.

-The estimated multiplicative bias field is guaranteed to have a mean of 1 over all voxels within the mask
+The estimated multiplicative bias field is guaranteed to have a mean of 1 over all voxels within the mask.

 Options
 -------